-Preprint manuscript of the paper presented and submitted to the Indian Social Science Academy (ISSA) in the Political Science Research Committee of the XLII Indian Social Science Congress with the focal theme 'Human Future in Digital Era' organised by the ISSA under the auspices of KIIT Deemed to be University, Bhubaneswar, Odisha from 27th to 31st December 2018.
+Preprint manuscript of the paper presented and submitted to the Indian Social Science Academy (ISSA) in the Political Science Research Committee of the XLII Indian Social Science Congress with the focal theme Human Future in Digital Era.
+The Conference was organized by the ISSA under the auspices of KIIT Deemed to be University, Bhubaneswar, Odisha from 27th to 31st December 2018.
+The paper was awarded the A.K.
+Tharien Gold Medal for the Best Paper presented at the conference, and is under consideration for publication by the Academy.